claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-coding-tools.md

 ### Gotchas

 - The AnyDesk invite button doesn't seem to work - see above
+- AnyDesk won't work unless you're attached to the instance via RDP and you've launched AnyDesk
 - While the instance is running, you will be charged for it - see above to see how to either shut it down or terminate it
 - If you close down an instance rather than restart (right-click Windows icon => Power => and then shut down instead of Restart), you have to download a new rdp
     - You will get a connection error if you try to connect from RDP using the previous RDP file